coopergau/portfolio-optimization/README.md

     - Do some comparisons of 10 random assets: optimal vs evenly weights, and/or optimal vs randomly weighted
     - Compare picking from the whole nasdaq (or like top 20 biggest companies on nasdaq) vs the qqq index
     - mention that yfinance needs to be up to date for it to work

+# Things to note
+The solver aim is to minimze risk while having expected return be at least the target given return, so it often gives a portfolio that has a return that is actually higher than the evenly weighted portfolio